solo-fsw/sosxr-unity-simplehelpers/README.md

 - For: Leiden University SOSXR
 - Fully open source: Feel free to add to, or modify, anything you see fit.

+## This repo will be archived since it is now included in [Sea Shark](https://github.com/solo-fsw/sosxr-unity-seashark) and maintained there

 ## Installation